venantius/yagni/README.md

 with dead code.
 It's time to call Yagni, the exterminator.
 Begone, uncertainty about the usefulness of things!

-Yagni works by identifying all of the interned vars in the namespaces findable within your `:source-paths`, and then walking the forms of those vars.
+This plugin is a static code analyzer.
+It works by identifying all of the interned vars in the namespaces findable within your `:source-paths`, and then walking the forms of those vars.

 As it walks the forms, it builds a graph of references to other vars.
 It then searches the graph from a set of entrypoints (by default your project's